 Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Global demand for non-ferrous metals continues to rise, driven by rapid growth in electric vehicles, renewable energy infrastructure, and advanced manufacturing.
 Dubai sits at the crossroads of the world's most active trade corridors, making it one of the most strategically valuable locations to establish a wholesale metals trading operation.
-For entrepreneurs and established traders alike, securing a trading licence under activity code 4662.02 at Dubai South Business Hub Free Zone offers a direct, cost-effective route into this high-value market.
+For entrepreneurs and established traders alike, securing a trading license under activity code 4662.02 at Dubai South Business Hub Free Zone offers a direct, cost-effective route into this high-value market.

-This guide covers everything you need to know about setting up a ferrous and non-ferrous metals wholesale trading business in Dubai, from what the licence covers and who it suits, to costs, compliance requirements, and the competitive advantages the emirate provides.
+This guide covers everything you need to know about setting up a ferrous and non-ferrous metals wholesale trading business in Dubai, from what the license covers and who it suits, to costs, compliance requirements, and the competitive advantages the emirate provides.

-What the Licence Covers
+What the License Covers

 Activity code 4662.02 falls under the ISIC classification for the wholesale of metals and metal ores in primary forms.
-A trading licence under this activity permits the holder to buy and sell non-ferrous metals and related ferrous metals in their primary state.
+A trading license under this activity permits the holder to buy and sell non-ferrous metals and related ferrous metals in their primary state.
 This includes, but is not limited to:

 Aluminium, copper, zinc, lead, tin, and nickel in primary forms